Case Studies Why TCIA Cancer Imaging Won't Carry a Clinical Screening Tool: A Feasibility Study

 biomedical medical-imaging feasibility-study healthcare-ai

-Whether you need a quantitative researcher, an machine learning systems builder, or a technical advisor — I'm available for select consulting engagements.
+Whether you need a quantitative researcher, a Machine Learning systems builder, or a technical advisor, I take a small number of consulting engagements at a time.